Pumpkin Seed Benefits for Acne, Better Skin, Arthritis, Kidney Stone Prevention & More

 With regards to acne, zinc deficiency has been associated with acne outbreaks and problems with oily skin.
 Zinc is involved in helping to control both the hormone levels and oil production that have been linked to acne problems.

 It is also very important for skin healing, so should help with clearing up any spots that do appear.
-Many people report a lessening of acne problems when they increase their zinc intake from a good source like raw pumpkin seeds.
+Many people report a lessening of acne problems when they increase their zinc intake from a good source like these great tasting raw pumpkin seeds.

 Selenium provides powerful antioxidant protection for our skin against UV damage, pollution and other environmental damage.
 It also helps keep skin elastic and subtle.